zemoa/owssl-factory/README.md

 # OWn SSL Factory
 ## Why
-I participate in many projects and I had at least one difficulty that I never found a good and easy solution for accessing a local host through HTTPS.
+I participate in many projects and I had at least one difficulty that I never found a good and easy solution : accessing a local host through HTTPS.
 Everytime I had issues with my certificate.
 Of course, my browser rejects it.
 One solution is to create root certificate and register it in the browser and then create other for HTTPS using the root certificate.
 I think this is a good solution, but generate and manage those certificates is quite hard.
 Here is where OWSSL Factory can help.